samerlahoud/tutorial-lpwan-iot/ICT-18/technical-specs.md

 \end {itemize}

 ### Device Reachability
+- To reduce device power consumption, devices that have had no traffic for a predefined period of time (inactivity timer) are switched to idle mode
 - Idle devices monitor paging channels either periodically, or only after a mobile-originated data transfer (for a short period of time)
     - extended Discontinuous Reception (eDRX)
     - Power-Saving Mode (PSM)